alexziskind1/nativescript-oauth/README.md

 # OAuth 2 login plugin for NativeScript

-Library for interacting with OAuth 2.0 in NativeScript applications that provides simplified client access with a OAuth providers that support the OAuth 2.0 protocol such as Microsoft Live accounts, Microsoft Graph, Office 365, Facebook, Cloud Foundry UAA instances and Google (Google is a work in progress due to some of their restrictions).
+Library for interacting with OAuth 2.0 in NativeScript applications that provides simplified client access with a OAuth providers that support the OAuth 2.0 protocol such as Microsoft Live accounts, Microsoft Graph, Office 365, Facebook, Cloud Foundry UAA instances, LinkedIn, and Google (Google is a work in progress due to some of their restrictions).

 ***NEW:*** **Now with Android Support!**

 <img src="https://raw.githubusercontent.com/alexziskind1/nativescript-oauth/master/docs/images/nativescript-oauth-logo.png" alt="NativeScript OAuth 2"/>
 <br/>

-Tested against Microsoft Live, Office 365, Microsoft Graph API, Facebook and private instances of UAA.
+Tested against Microsoft Live, Office 365, Microsoft Graph API, Facebook, LinkedIn and private instances of UAA.

 ## Prerequisites